dferdinald/AMALITECH/README.md

 ### What I learned

--Develop projects with react
+- Develop projects with react
--React State Management with useState
+- React State Management with useState
--Effective Use of useEffect Hook
+- Effective Use of useEffect Hook
--Integration of TypeScript
+- Integration of TypeScript
--Styling using Tailwind css
+- Styling using Tailwind css